Chicago Homes: A Portrait of the City's Everyday Architecture

 Chicago is famous for its architecture.
 People move here for it, form cults around particular styles, and fight with New Yorkers about who built it first and best.
-This forthcoming book, co-authored with Carla Bruni and filled wth my illustrations, takes Chicagoans through the rich variety of residential architecture that they walk past every day in their own neighborhoods.
+This forthcoming book by co-authors Carla Bruni and Phil Thompson, and filled with illustrations from Wonder City Studio, takes Chicagoans through the rich variety of residential architecture that they walk past every day in their own neighborhoods.

-We're creating this book for the curious Chicagoan or visitor to flip through and finally learn why that Foursquare or Italianate looks the way it does and why it always makes their pupils dilate.
+This book is for the curious Chicagoan or visitor to flip through and finally learn why that Foursquare or Italianate looks the way it does and why it always makes their pupils dilate.
 Why are our lots so narrow?
 How many kit homes were built?
 What kind of stone is “greystone”?

 This book is filled with stories, images, and a deep appreciation for those everyday buildings that stitch our lives together.
-Moving from Chicago’s earliest days to World War II lets us to show and tell the stories of more than forty percent of Chicago’s housing supply and addresses the homes most Chicagoans have lived in, and what is most recognizable as distinctly “Chicago” to visitors.
-Combining our decades of experience in historic preservation and illustration, this is the evergreen book that every Chicagoans will turn to for well-researched, entertaining, and often surprising answers to their questions about what makes a home a Chicago home.
+Moving from Chicago’s earliest days to World War II, the book shows and tells the stories of more than forty percent of Chicago’s housing supply and addresses the homes most Chicagoans have lived in, and what is most recognizable as distinctly “Chicago” to visitors.
+Combining the authors' decades of experience in historic preservation and illustration, this is the evergreen book that every Chicagoans will turn to for well-researched, entertaining, and often surprising answers to their questions about what makes a home a Chicago home.

 What's Inside: